Student Organization Recognition Instructions

 - Student Organization & Advisor Agreement

+Student Involvement staff will review your application materials to make sure all components of the application are complete.
+Your completed application materials will then be sent to the Student Judicial Committee (SJC) and Student Government Association (SGA) for approval.
+SJC and SGA meet bi-monthly, so expect a response within four weeks.
 After SGA approval, the student organization will be granted recognized status, gaining all the rights, privileges and responsibilities associated with recognition.
-The Internal External Affairs Council and the Student Government Association reserve the right to make final determination, consistent with university policy and Wisconsin law, on all requests for recognition.
+The Student Judicial Committee and the Student Government Association reserve the right to make final determination, consistent with university policy and Wisconsin law, on all requests for recognition.

-- May reserve campus facilities
+- reserve campus facilities

-- May hold recruitment events and membership meetings
+- hold recruitment events and membership meetings

-- May host campus programs and events (returning organizations only)
+- host campus programs and events (returning organizations only)

-- May spend their SUFAC allocation for the academic year (returning organizations only)
+- spend their SUFAC allocation for the academic year (returning organizations only)